314ck5yn4ck/reconFTW-Install-Script/README.md

 # reconFTW Install Script

-This is a BASH script to help streamline VPS installation and initial configuration of reconFTW.
-The script also installs Axiom and initiates its configuration.
+A BASH script to help streamline VPS installation and initial configuration of reconFTW.
+The script also installs and initiates Axiom.

 This script is for Debian based Linux systems and will need modification for other Linux distributions.